Table of content

 For that, you can use multiple resources, like a carousel, buttons, and flows.
 You simply have to create the content with the relationships between the products from the Knowledge section.

-Ready to create a personalized experience?
+Ready to create a personalized experience with chatbots?

 There are a lot of features that conversational chatbots offer to personalize the experience.
 And you know what's best of all?
 If it's a solution created for customer service, you can implement all these recommendations in less time than you think.